-- Be submitted with your budget. - Describe the unique and specific activities for the proposed increase.
-Include an explanation of how the issues resulting in the limited duration need for increased administrative funds will be resolved. - Include an assurance that the additional administrative monies will be tracked separately and used exclusively for the WABERS+ activities or contributing to infrastructure costs of one-stop described in the request.
+- Be submitted with your budget. - Describe the need for the proposed increase. - Include an assurance that the additional administrative monies will be tracked separately.

 SBCTC BEdA staff will negotiate approval of additional administrative activities and costs.

 Budget Categories

 Based on the budget activities above, you must determine how much of each activity will be budgeted in each budget category (also known as a "budget column").
 The following is an overview of each budget category.